Hnfull/Intensio-Obfuscator/README.md

 ## What is this ?
 - Intensio-Obfsucator tool takes a python source code and transform it into an obfuscated python code
-  - **Replace** name of variables/classes/functions to random chars and defined length
+  - **Replace** name of variables/classes/functions to random chars and defined length & all chars to their hexadecimal value
   - **Remove** commentaries, all lines breaks, all print functions
   - **Add** to each line a random script with an always differents values